Noncommutative Chern-Simons theory on the quantum 3-sphere $S^3_\theta$: Introduction

 \section{Introduction}

-In order to understand the abstract theory of noncommutative geometry, it is better to test the theory on different examples.
-Besides the well-known noncommutative torus, it is natural to consider some noncommutative sphere.
-In fact, there are a variety of quantum spheres proposed by authors from different point of view in the literature \cite{D03}.
+In order to understand the abstract theory of noncommutative geometry, it is better to test it on concrete examples.
+Besides the well-known noncommutative torus, it is natural to consider noncommutative spheres.
+Indeed, there are a variety of quantum spheres proposed by authors from different points of view in the literature \cite{D03}.

-Our main interest in this paper is the quantum 3-sphere $S^3_\theta$, which was first introduced by Connes and Landi in \cite{CL01} from a K-theoretic consideration. $S^3_\theta$ is a special case of a more general class of noncommutative 3-spheres considered in \cite{CD02}, and it also coincides with the quantum spheres discussed in \cite{M91, NO97}.
-Another reason why we are interested in $S^3_\theta$ is that it has possible applications in condensed matter physics.
+Our main object to study in this paper is the quantum 3-sphere $S^3_\theta$, which was first introduced by Connes and Landi in \cite{CL01} from a K-theoretic consideration.
+In fact, $S^3_\theta$ is a special case of a more general class of noncommutative 3-spheres considered in \cite{CD02}, and it also coincides with the quantum spheres discussed in \cite{M91, NO97}.
+In physics, $S^3_\theta$ has possible applications in condensed matter physics and quantum gravity.